 - 13.3.20.1.
 Indigenous vegetation clearance must comply with Standards 13.3.19.1 to 13.3.19.10 (inclusive). - 13.3.20.2.
-The clearance of indigenous vegetation in the following circumstances is exempt from Standards 13.3.20.3 to 13.3.20.6:

-(da) indigenous vegetation under or within 50m of commercial plantation forest, woodlot forest or shelter belt;

-- (eb) indigenous vegetation dominated by manuka, kanuka, tauhinu, bracken fern and silver tussock, and which has grown naturally from previously cleared land (i.e. regrowth) and where the regrowth is less than 20-10 years in age; - (£c) indigenous vegetation dominated by matagouri, and which has grown naturally from previously cleared land (i.e. regrowth) and where the regrowth is less than 50-20 years in age; - (gd) where the clearance is associated with the maintenance of an existing roads, forestry roads, harvesting tracks or farm tracks, fence lines, cycling tracks or walking tracks; - (e) where the clearance is associated with operation and maintenance of the: National Grid, existing network utility operations, and existing electricity distribution activities; - (f) where the clearance is associated with the maintenance of existing fire breaks. - 13.3.20.3.
-Clearance of indigenous vegetation must not occur on land above mean high water springs that is within 20m of an Ecologically Significant Marine Site. - 13.3.20.4.
-Clearance of indigenous vegetation within the coastal environment must not include the following habitats/species: - (a) duneland vegetation; - (b) coastal grassland; - (c) coastal flaxlands;(Deleted) - (cd) coastal vegetation dominated by (making up >50% of the canopy cover) wharariki/coastal flax (Phormium specokianum); - (de) coastal broadleaved shrubland; - (ef) coastal small-leaved shrubland; - (gf) coastal salt turf; - (hg) coastal speargrass herbfield. - 13.3.20.5.
-Clearance of indigenous forest within the coastal environment must not exceed 1,0500m2 per Computer RegisterRecord of Title in any 5 year period. - 13.3.20.6.
-Clearance of indigenous vegetation within the coastal environment, per Computer Register Record of Title, must not exceed: - (a) 21,000m2 in any 5 year period where the average canopy height is between 3m and 6m; - (b) 405,000m2 in any 5 year period where the average canopy height is below 3m. - 13.3.21.
-Marine oil spill clean-up activity and the associated release of oil dispersants. - 13.3.21.1.
+The clearance of indigenous vegetation in the following circumstances is exempt from Standards 13.3.20.3 to 13.3.20.6: - (d) indigenous vegetation under or within 50m of commercial forest, woodlot forest or shelter belt; - (e) indigenous vegetation dominated by manuka, kanuka, tauhinu, bracken fern and silver tussock, and which has grown naturally from previously cleared land (i.e. regrowth) and where the regrowth is less than 20 years in age; - (f) indigenous vegetation dominated by matagouri, and which has grown naturally from previously cleared land (i.e. regrowth) and where the regrowth is less than 50 years in age; - (g) where the clearance is associated with the maintenance of an existing road, forestry road, harvesting track or farm track. - 13.3.20.3.
+Clearance of indigenous vegetation must not occur on land above mean high water springs that is within 20m of an Ecologically Significant Marine Site.

+13.3.20.4.
+Clearance of indigenous vegetation within the coastal environment must not include the following habitats/species:

+- (a) duneland vegetation;

+- (b) coastal grassland;

+- (c) coastal flaxlands;

+- (d) coastal vegetation dominated by (making up >50% of the canopy cover) wharariki/coastal flax (Phormium cookianum);

+- (e) coastal broadleaved shrubland;

+- (f) coastal small-leaved shrubland;

+- (g) coastal salt turf;

+- (h) coastal speargrass herbfield.

+- 13.3.20.5.
+Clearance of indigenous forest must not exceed 1,000m2 per Computer Register in any 5 year period.

+- 13.3.20.6.
+Clearance of indigenous vegetation, per Computer Register, must not exceed:

+- (a) 2,000m2 in any 5 year period where the average canopy height is between 3m and 6m;

+- (b) 10,000m2 in any 5 year period where the average canopy height is below 3m.

+13.3.21.
+Marine oil spill clean-up activity and the associated release of oil dispersants.

+13.3.21.1.
 Oil spill dispersants must be used by a person described by Section 467 of the Maritime Transport Act 1994.